Retirement Retirement Planning

 Andrey Popov/Adobe drawing retirement plan growth graphs on paper

-A Bankrate survey found that 51% of Americans with an IRA or 401(k) took early withdrawals.
+A FinanceBuzz survey found that 41% of people with retirement accounts have taken early withdrawals.
 Dipping into these retirement accounts comes with added costs, such as penalties and taxes.

 You can avoid needing to take early withdrawals from your retirement account by growing a healthy emergency account that you can dip into instead.